zhangzi1/simGAN/README.md

 # simGAN
-A simple practice of CVPR 2017 best paper [Learning from Simulated and Unsupervised Images through Adversarial Training](https://arxiv.org/abs/1612.07828)
+A simple practice of CVPR 2017 best paper [Learning from Simulated and Unsupervised Images through Adversarial Training](https://arxiv.org/abs/1612.07828).

+source of the dataset could be found on [UnityEyes](http://www.cl.cam.ac.uk/research/rainbow/projects/unityeyes/).

-* Here is how the dictory should look like:
+Here is how the dictory should look like:

     root
     ├── buffer